-This study programme brings together students, teachers, and partner organizations from across the world.
+This master's programme brings together students, teachers, and partner organisations from across the world.

-- The involved academic staff consists of national and international scholars currently coming from many different countries spread out across the continents.
-This will allow us to give you a Norwegian, a Nordic, and an international perspective on assessment, measurement and evaluation.
+• The academic staff come from many different countries across all continents.
+This allows us to give you a Norwegian, a Nordic, and an international perspective on assessment, measurement and evaluation.

 • Through the overarching research centre CEMO, this academic programme connects with activities, applications, and partner organizations in government & industry.
 For some master's students, it will be possible to collaborate with one of these partners while writing your thesis.